 Matthew Bates is a co-founder of Apex and coordinated one of the largest drug trials ever conducted at high altitude during the second Apex expedition.
 He is a Consultant Cardiologist with a specialist interest in electrophysiology at the James Cook University Hospital in Middlesborough.

 Kitty is a Consultant Anaesthetist with an interest in Emergency and Trauma anaesthesia.
 During her training she gained experience in Aeromedical Pre-hospital medicine and completed a Post Graduate Certificate in Aeromedical transport and Retrieval.
-She holds the UIAA Diploma of Mountain Medicine and this year will be working as a volunteer mountain medic in Nepal for the spring trekking season.
+She holds the UIAA Diploma of Mountain Medicine and has worked as a volunteer mountain medic in Nepal for spring trekking seasons.
 In her spare time she is usually found in the mountains hiking, climbing or skiing.

 Peter is a high altitude diver with a PhD in diving physiology from the University of Western Australia.
 He holds the record for extreme hypoxia in the altitude.org team, having once ridden an exercise bike for an hour in a decompression chamber at an equivalent altitude of 30,300ft!

-Andrew is currently completing his PhD, co-supervised by Dr Baillie.
 Andrew graduated from the University of Edinburgh with first-class honours in molecular biology in 2006, and medicine in 2009.
 After completing an academic medical foundation programme in 2011, he moved to Queensland, Australia, for one year.
-He returned to Edinburgh in 2012 to commence training in Anaesthesia, and started his PhD in August 2016.
+He returned to Edinburgh in 2012 to commence training in Anaesthesia.
+Andrew started his PhD in August 2016 and completed it in 2020, and is now working as a Senior Clinical Research Fellow at the MRC Human Genetics Unit, Edinburgh.

 Roland Partridge is a co-founder of Apex and has organised numerous other expeditions, including a standard-setting circumnavigation of the Baltic Sea by bicycle relay.
 He now works as a Consultant Paediatric and Neonatal Surgeon, and is the co-founder of surgical simulation manufacturer EoSurgical.

-Stewart Jackson is currently a fourth year medical student at the University of Edinburgh with a degree in neuroscience.
+Stewart Jackson was a medical student at the University of Edinburgh with a degree in neuroscience.
 Stewart has a longstanding interest in altitude physiology and medicine and has previously helped plan and perform altitude research in the Himalayas.
 He was President of the University of Edinburgh Wilderness Medicine Society, and led the 2009 expedition to Mount Kilimanjaro.

-Sophie is a fifth year medical student at the University of Edinburgh, and chair of the APEX charity.
+Sophie studied medicine at the University of Edinburgh, and was the chair of the APEX charity.
 Her academic interests are in expedition medicine and global surgery.
-Having been inspired by the amazing team on APEX 5 to lead her own expedition, APEX 6 to Bolivia next Summer, she can’t wait for all the hard work to pay off.
-It’ll be great to be back in the beautiful Bolivian Andes, doing cutting edge research and inspiring a new generation!
+Having been inspired by the amazing team on APEX 5 to lead her own expedition, APEX 6 to Bolivia.
 Outside of studying, Sophie is a keen photographer and cook, and loves travelling the globe in search of the perfect shot, or some gorgeous food!